mauriciopena/gulp-templates/basic/README.md

-Gulp templates with bootstrap, fontAwesome and jquery
+Basic Gulp template with reset and jquery